How To Make Your WordPress Website Secure in 2025?

 Take a backup of your site regularly.
 If ever your site is hacked or any malware injected, a backup will help you to restore your site to normal.

 You can use plugins like UpDraftPlus or BlogVault to backup your website.
-This blog uses BlogVault to take regular backup.
+My blog uses BlogVault to take regular backup.

 BlogVault Dashboard